bolawell/renovate-bot/README.md

 ## Renovate bot configuration

-Renovate expects this to be called [`config.js`].
-Inside it we will configure how Renovate will behave by default.
+By default, renovate expects this to be called `config.js`.
+Inside this file we will configure how Renovate will behave by default.
 Please note that most of this can be overridden on a per-repository basis.

-The `config.js` file may change in the future, but at the time of writing this document the file should look like this:

 ```js
 module.exports = {